joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/04/19/briefing/ukraine-israel-house-aid-taylor-swift-music.html

 **Hillary Clinton and Malala Yousafzai Toast Their New Broadway Show**\
-`Dozens of theater, film and media stars turned out for the opening of the new musical “Suffs” on Thursday night.`\
+`Dozens of theater, film and media stars turned out on Thursday night for the opening of “Suffs,” a new musical about women’s suffrage.`\
 https://nytimes.com/2024/04/19/style/suffs-broadway-hillary-clinton-malala-yousafzai.html

 **The 10 Best Things We Saw at Salone del Mobile**\